-- Number of awards: Up to 6 in FY 2021 and up to 6 in FY 2022 - Project Length: Up to 4 years for 1st round Implementation Project; up to five years for 2nd and 3rd round Implementation Projects - Award Size: Up to \$1.25 million for 1st round Implementation Projects; up to \$2.25 million for 2nd and 3rd round Implementation Projects - Restrictions: Equipment costs may not exceed 30% of the total budget request - Grant Administration: Implementation Projects will be managed by NSF as continuing grants
+- Project Length: Up to 4 years for 1st round Implementation Project; up to five years thereafter - Award Size: Up to \$1.25 million for 1st round Implementation Projects; up to \$2.25 million for 2nd and 3rd round Implementation Projects; up to \$3 million for 4th round implementation projects and beyond. - Restrictions: Equipment costs may not exceed 30% of the total budget request - Grant Administration: Implementation Projects will be managed by NSF as continuing grants.